XRPLF/rippled/Builds/levelization/README.md

 levelization violations they find (by moving files or individual classes).
 At the very least, don't make things worse.

-The table below summarizes the _desired_ division of modules.
+The table below summarizes the _desired_ division of modules, based on the state of the rippled code when it was created.
 The levels are numbered from the bottom up with the lower level, lower numbered, more independent modules listed first, and the higher level, higher numbered modules with more dependencies listed later.

+**tl;dr:** The modules listed first are more independent than the modules listed later.

 | Level / Tier | Module(s)                                     |
 |--------------|-----------------------------------------------|